Intro

 Conclusion

-In this post I tried to simplify some of the core VPC concepts, terms and features.
+In this post I tried to simplify some of the core VPC concepts, terms and features (there are, course, many more).
 When starting off with AWS, VPC's are essential.
 Before we can effectively create or manage VPC's we need to get familiar with new terms, concepts and architectures.
 Those can be a bit overwhelming at first glance but hidden behind all the jargon and extensive documentation are simple concepts.
 Understanding the simple ideas behind it is great and the next step should be to get your hands dirty and experiment with VPC's and its many features.